RhythrosaLabs/Scripter/README.md

 # GPT Scritper

 This Python script utilizes OpenAI's GPT models to generate content in various file formats based on user input.
-The script provides a graphical user interface (GUI) where users can input their request, select the desired output format, and generate content accordingly.
+The script provides a simple GUI where users can input their request, select the desired output format, and generate content accordingly.

 ## Features